 Getting started - Adding an account

-- To configure Edge Print navigate to the 'Google workspace' > 'Edge Print' dashboard.
-You will be presented with the Edge Print system overview.
+- To configure Edge Print navigate to the 'Edge Print' dashboard.
+You will be presented with the Edge Print configuration screen.

-- To add your first Edge Print account click the 'Add account' button on the system map.
+- To add your first Edge Print account click the 'Get started' button.